Esri/arcgis-maps-sdk-kotlin-samples/samples/add-features-with-contingent-values/README.md

 ## How to use the sample

 Tap on the map to add a feature symbolizing a bird's nest.
 Then choose values describing the nest's status, protection, and buffer size.
 Notice how different values are available depending on the values of preceding fields.
-Once the contingent values are validated, tap "Done" to add the feature to the map.
+Once the contingent values are validated, tap "Apply" to add the feature to the map.

 ## How it works